hashicorp/terraform-provider-aws/website/docs/r/internet_gateway.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the Internet Gateway.
+* `owner_id` - The ID of the AWS account that owns the internet gateway.

 ## Import